-4 Economic environment
+5 Economic environment

-4.1 Current context
+5.1 Current context

 VR has broken into the mass market and has become more commonplace.
 As can be seen in the 2017 Gartner Hype Cycle [18] in Figure 10, VR is set to reach the Plateau of Productivity in the next 2 to 5 years.
+It should be noted that in 2018 Gartner Hype Cycle, VR technology has disappeared, showing that it has become mature enough.
 Furthermore, the need for wireless untethered VR is also currently being addressed as we saw earlier in Table 2.